qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 ---
-title: "LESv3 and Wasm: the current plan"
+title: "WebAssembly text format: LESv3"
 layout: post
 toc: true
 commentIssueId: 41
 ---

+_Background_: WebAssembly is a new technology being standardized for running native applications (e.g. C/C++/Rust) on the web.
+It used to be an expression-based language that was typically viewed as an abstract syntax tree (AST) — basically a high-level assembly language, moreso than C ever was.
+Recently, however, the design shifted into a postorder "stack machine" which supports all the code that could have been expressed as an AST, plus some "oddball" code that is not expressible as an AST ([details](https://docs.google.com/document/d/1CieRxPy3Fp62LQdtWfhymikb_veZI7S9MnuCZw7biII/edit?usp=sharing)).

+The text format of WebAssembly is not yet standardized; this article is the second followup to my [proposal](https://github.com/WebAssembly/design/issues/697) to use LES, an open-ended multi-purpose code format.
+The [current version of LES](http://loyc.net/les/) is simpler and JSON-compatible, while some ideas here add complexity and are tailored more specifically for WebAssembly.

+Right now I'm gathering opinions.
+How complex should LES be?
+How valuable is backward compatibility with JSON?
+How acceptable is space-sensitivity?
+This article is long, but at the end there will be a survey so you can have your say in the WebAssembly text format.

 Now that Wasm is moving toward a stack machine, I think that LES is now more relevant than ever, because there seems to be a need for not _one_ Wasm language but two: one for Wasm itself, and another for the pseudo-wasm AST used by producers (i.e. binaryen).
 Both languages would support expressions, but each would interpret them differently.
-In the "official" Wasm, `$a() + $b()` could be syntactic sugar for the sequence `$a(); $b(); i32.add` if both functions return `i32`, whereas in binaryen, the same text would represent the AST `i32.add($a(), $b())`.
+In the "official" Wasm, `$a() + $b()` could be syntactic sugar for the sequence `$a(); $b(); i32.add` if both functions return `i32`, whereas in compiler tools like binaryen, the same text would represent the syntax _tree_ `i32.add($a(), $b())`.

 While only one Wasm variation is expected so far, it's not hard to imagine others:

 - People will need to prototype new Wasm features.
-- I'm interested in making some kind of higher-level language using wasm's AST variant as a semantic foundation.
+- I'm interested in making some kind of higher-level language using Wasm's AST variant as a semantic foundation (this, in turn, will be used for converting code between different programming languages).

-A general-purpose syntax like LESv3 allows people to do all this without touching the parser or the printer (serializer), let alone writing new ones.
+**A general-purpose syntax like LESv3 allows people to do all this without touching the parser or the printer (serializer), let alone writing new ones.**

-This post summarizes my current plan for LESv3 syntax, especially as it relates to WebAssembly, and it highlights a few questions for the Wasm CG.
+This post summarizes my current ideas for LESv3 syntax, especially as they relate to WebAssembly, while highlighting a few questions for the community.

 What is LES?
 A one-paragraph summary
 ------------------------------------

 If LISP had been invented in the 90s as a native member of the C family, LES would be its parser.
-Like the s-expression, LES is parsed into a simple data structure called a [Loyc tree](http://loyc.net/loyc-trees/), but unlike s-expressions, the data structure is designed to hold code.
+Like the [s-expression](https://en.wikipedia.org/wiki/S-expression), LES is parsed into a simple data structure called a [Loyc tree](http://loyc.net/loyc-trees/), but unlike s-expressions, the data structure is designed to hold code.
 Instead of using a "list" as the recursive element, Loyc trees use a "call": `f(x, y)` instead of `(f x y)`. `f` is called the "target" of the call and although most targets are identifiers, a target can be any node, including another call (e.g. `f(x)(y)`).
-Also, every node has an (optional) list of attributes attached (which can include "trivia" such as comments, and in Wasm might be used for debug info), and should also hold a source code range for use in error messages (e.g. `~/code/my_code.les:1012:12:1012:19`)
+Also, every node has an (optional) list of attributes attached (which can include "trivia" such as comments, and in Wasm might be used for debug info), and should also hold a source code range for use in error messages (e.g. `~/code/my_code.les:1012:12:1012:19`).

+In short, LES is not a programming language, it's a _data_ format that represents code in a natural way.

 Like LESv2, LESv3 will support general C-like expressions with function calls, infix, prefix, and suffix (`++ --`) operators and indexing (possible syntax for stores: `i32[$x] = $y`).
 It will have JS-like `[lists]`, maybe `{dictionaries}`, and tuples.
 Operators are represented by calls to identifiers that start with a single quote, e.g. `2 + 3` is a call with a target called `'+`.
 In the current notation, `2 + 3` could also be written as `` `'+`(2, 3)``.)